IQSS/iqss-metrics-backend/README.md

 `run`: Runs the processing.
 Files updated in ./out which is symlink into iqss-metrics-dashboard repo

-At this point look around at out or do a git diff in ./iqss-metrics-dashboard to see if its good...
+At this point look around at out or do a git diff in ./iqss-metrics-dashboard to see if it's good...
 This part will be automatic after Erik confirms.

 `clean`: Removes all above.